basett1/Asus-N551JK-OC-EFI/README.md

 ## Disable cfg lock

 To disable cfg lock use the provided kit.

+In the folder is provided a dump of BIOS 205 version for references.

-THANKS TO [LORYS89](https://github.com/Lorys89) for the hints and the kit
+**THANKS TO [LORYS89](https://github.com/Lorys89) for the hints and the kit**

 Declare tools in config.plist